dan-leo/masters/thesis/v8/martinez.md

 # Abstract

-Build a testing framework for a potential adopter and application developer to empirically model the capabilities of a network and UE.
+Application developers and cellular service providers alike are interested in implementing NB-IoT (LTE Cat-NB) as an alternative to LoRaWAN, SigFox and other LPWANs.
+Application developers require network coverage, and cellular service providers require consumer and enterprise demand or reasonable motivation before rolling it out nationally.
+Although there is a great deal of theoretical analysis and simulations in research, the lack of empirical evidence may be contributing to the impasse of growth in the network technology.
+This thesis aims to bridge that divide.

+A number of tests have been developed, performed and analyzed for multiple UE (Ublox and Quectel) and MNOs (MTN and Vodacom) via ZTE and Nokia vendors.
+Power saving, latency, RF, packet and network metrics are evaluated using UDP, Echo, COPS (network registration), eDRX and PTAU tests.

 # Acronyms

-**3GPP** Third Generation Partnership Project
+* **3GPP** Third Generation Partnership Project

-**LTE Cat-NB1/2** Long Term Evolution Narrow-Band Category 1/2
+* **LTE Cat-NB1/2** Long Term Evolution Narrow-Band Category 1/2

-**NB-IoT** Narrowband Internet of Things
+* **NB-IoT** Narrowband Internet of Things

-**OTDOA** - Observed Time Difference Of Arrival
+* **OTDOA** - Observed Time Difference Of Arrival
+* **UDP** - U Datagram P
+* **eDRX** - Extended Discontinuous Receive X
+* **PTAU** - Periodic Tracking Area Update
+* **COPS** - Cellular Operator Selection

 # Intro